This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Gnostic Academy of Chicago:

 Question: You speak a lot about self-observation.
 What does it mean to meditate?

-Speaker: Meditation is vigilant introspection (muraqabah), when you analyze what happened in the day; we call that retrospection practice.
+Instructor: Meditation is vigilant introspection (muraqabah), when you analyze what happened in the day; we call that retrospection practice.
 In the moment we simply observe, but when we meditate later we go back through our memory what happened in our day.
 We have to observe the facts.

 Internal Silence and Spiritual Insight